leoykim/leokim_portfolio/README.md

 # Data Analytics Portfolio

 ## About Me
 Hi!
-I bring value through analytic skills (Python, Tableau, Excel) and system expertise (Workday, Greenhouse).
+I'm a data professional with analytic skills (Python, Tableau, Excel) and system expertise (Workday and Greenhouse).
 I combine these skillsets to align the goals of people operations with business values.

 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/leoykim/)!

+Below are examples of my personal and professional projects :D😁

 ## Projects
 #### 1. [Gaming Infographic](https://imgur.com/a/6DYCkBW)